In Matthew 26:39, on the night before His crucifixion, Jesus prayed,

 So if both before and after the prayer in the Garden, Jesus knew what His death would entail, and showed complete acceptance of it, how can we understand His prayer in the Garden for the cup to pass from Him?
 Did He have a moment of weakness?
 Was He losing His resolve?
 Was He afraid of the pain?
 Did He change His mind?
 The answer to all of these is “No.”

 Part of the problem is that we do not understand the Passover imagery which Jesus was using.
 Jesus and the apostles had just come from eating their Passover meal, during which time they would have drunk deeply from four cups of wine.
 At that time, the table would usually share one, large, communal cup.
 The custom was that when the cup came to the place you were reclining, you must drink from it as deeply as you could, before passing it on to the next person at the table.

-If it was emptied, it would be filled again before being passed on.
+If the was emptied, it would be filled again before being passed on.
 Often, at the bottom of the cup, there were bitter dregs from the wine.
-If you were the person to empty the cup, you must drink the bitter dregs as well, before passing the cup on.
+If you were the person to empty the cup, you must drink the bitter dregs as well, before you “let this cup pass.”

 This is how the statements about not doing His own will, but the will of God, are to be understood (Matt 26:39, 42).
 Jesus was not praying to bypass the cup of pain and death, but was praying to end the reign of sin and death once and for all, in Himself, on the cross.
 Jesus was praying to finish the plan, to bring it to completion.
 Was He looking forward to the pain and suffering?
 Of course not.
 But nor was He shying away from it.